chrishoward-au/file-frontmatter/README.md

 # File to Note Plugin for Obsidian

-This plugin automatically creates markdown notes with frontmatter for your files in Obsidian.
+An Obsidian plugin that a creates notes with frontmatter and tags from files such as PDFs

 ## Features

-- Automatically creates a markdown note when you add a PDF or other supported file
+- Automatically creates a markdown note when you process a PDF or other supported file
 - Extracts text from PDFs using the Text Extractor plugin
 - Generates tags using OpenAI's GPT-3.5
 - Customizable frontmatter template